Upgrade RStudio Workbench

 For addition information about Upgrading to a later version of RStudio Server, please reference this

 Upgrading to Version 1.4+

-If you are using an RStudio Workbench version prior to version 1.4 and would like to
+If you are running an RStudio Server Pro version prior to 1.4 and would like to

-upgrade RStudio Workbench to version 1.4 or greater, then there are
+upgrade to RStudio Server Pro or RStudio Workbench version 1.4 or greater, there may be

 Starting in RStudio Workbench version 1.4, a database is required.
 The product